Skip to article frontmatterSkip to article content

-Electroacoustics is the branch of acoustics concerned with the conversion of sound into electrical signals, and vice versa.
-It encompasses the study and design of devices such as microphones, loudspeakers, amplifiers, and related equipment.
-Electroacoustics is foundational to virtually all forms of modern music making, recording, and reproduction.
+Electroacoustics is the branch of acoustics concerned with converting sound into electrical signals and back again.
+It covers the study and design of devices such as microphones, loudspeakers, and amplifiers, and it underpins nearly all modern music making, recording, and reproduction.

-At its core, electroacoustics depends on transduction: the process of converting energy from one form to another.
-A microphone transduces acoustic pressure variations (sound) into varying electrical voltages.
-A loudspeaker does the reverse, converting electrical signals back into acoustic pressure variations.
-Together, these two transducers, and the signal processing chain between them, form the backbone of almost every contemporary musical and audio experience.
+The central idea is transduction: converting energy from one form to another.
+A microphone turns acoustic pressure variations in the air into varying electrical voltages.
+A loudspeaker does the reverse, turning electrical signals back into pressure variations.
+These two transducers, together with the signal chain between them, sit behind almost everything we hear through technology.

-Electroacoustics is a subdiscipline of acoustics, alongside room acoustics and instrument acoustics, which we explored in Chapter 3.
-While the physical principles of sound propagation remain the same, electroacoustics introduces electrical and electronic phenomena that shape how sound is captured, modified, transmitted, and reproduced.
+Electroacoustics is a subdiscipline of acoustics, alongside the room and instrument acoustics we met in acoustics.
+The physics of sound propagation is the same, but electroacoustics adds electrical and electronic phenomena that shape how sound is captured, modified, transmitted, and reproduced.

-The history of electroacoustics begins in the late nineteenth century.
-Alexander Graham Bell’s invention of the telephone in 1876 demonstrated that speech could be converted to electrical signals and transmitted over wires.
+The field begins in the late nineteenth century; Katz (2022) gives a short account of how these developments reshaped music.
+Alexander Graham Bell’s telephone (1876) showed that speech could be turned into an electrical signal and sent down a wire.
 Thomas Edison’s phonograph (1877) showed that sound could be recorded and played back mechanically.
-The development of the carbon microphone, the vacuum tube amplifier, and the moving-coil loudspeaker in the early twentieth century made electrical sound reproduction practical.
+The carbon microphone, the vacuum tube amplifier, and the moving-coil loudspeaker, all developed in the early twentieth century, made electrical sound reproduction practical.

-The introduction of the condenser (capacitor) microphone in the 1920s, followed by developments in magnetic recording, FM radio, and high-fidelity audio in the mid-twentieth century, transformed music production and broadcasting.
-Today, digital signal processing, miniaturised microelectronics, and wireless transmission continue to reshape the field.
+The condenser (capacitor) microphone arrived in the 1920s.
+Magnetic recording, FM radio, and high-fidelity audio in the mid-twentieth century then transformed music production and broadcasting.
+Today the field keeps changing through digital signal processing, miniaturised microelectronics, and wireless transmission.

 A transducer is any device that converts energy from one form to another.
-In electroacoustics, the primary interest is in devices that convert between acoustic energy (pressure waves in air) and electrical energy (varying voltages or currents).
+In electroacoustics, we care mainly about devices that convert between acoustic energy (pressure waves in air) and electrical energy (varying voltages or currents).

 We can describe the relationship between cause and effect in an electroacoustic system as follows: